Pooja113/jscrashcourse/README.md

 # jscrashcourse

-# Plan for the project
+## Plan for the project
--
+- A responsive site